 What Are the Reasons for Mulching?

+What is mulching and its advantages?
 Mulching can be a means to simplify your gardening tasks.
 You’ll worry less about the garden soil getting lost due to wind or water erosion.

 Furthermore, organic mulches such as wood chips/barks and dried leaves improve soil fertility when decomposed.

 Mulches help regulate the soil temperature when it’s extremely cold or hot, or when there are sudden fluctuations.
-Count on them to minimize water loss, improve water absorption and slow evaporation rates.
+Count on them to minimize water loss, improve water absorption, and slow evaporation rates.